eclipse-langium/langium-website/hugo/content/tutorials/customizing_cli.md

 };
 ```

-A good amount of the contents for our custom action are shared with the `generateAction` function.
-This isn't surprising, given that we still need to set up our language's services, and we still need to be able to extract the AST.
+Some amount of the contents for our custom action are shared with the `generateAction` function.
+This isn't surprising given that we still need to set up our language's services.

 ## Building and Running the CLI